s2t2/shopping-cart-project/README.md

 ## Installation

-This project requires Python 3.x and corresponding version of Pip.
+This project requires Python 3.x.

 Download the source code: